jeevanjoseph/oci-rstudio-stack/README.md

 ### Testing your Deployment
 After the deployment is finished, you can access WP-Admin by picking theia_wp-admin_url output and pasting into web browser window.
-You can also verify initial content of your blog by using theia_public_ip:
+You can also verify initial content of your blog by using rstudio_public_ip:

 ````
 theia_wp-admin_url = http://193.122.198.19/wp-admin/
-theia_public_ip = 193.122.198.19
+rstudio_public_ip = 193.122.198.19
 `````

 ### Destroy the Deployment